toFrankie/gutter-preview/README.md

 # Image Preview - Visual Studio Code Extension

+> [!NOTE]
+>
 > This project was forked from [kisstkondoros/gutter-preview](https://github.com/kisstkondoros/gutter-preview) `v0.30.0`.
+>
+> 🆕 Feature: Support configuring `gutterpreview.urlDetectionPatterns` to detect some image URLs without extension name. such as `https://example.com/pic/640?fmt=jpeg`.
+>
-It supports image link detection without extension.
-I'll consider submitting a PR once it's stable.
+> I'll consider submitting a PR once it's stable.

 Shows image preview in the gutter and on hover